 In Mali, cases of hydrocele are more common than those of lymphedema – another manifestation of LF.
 Hydrocele generally affects men older than age 35, often much older, but this is not always the case.

 I recently visited Mali’s Ségou Region and had the opportunity to talk with six men who had benefited from life-changing hydrocele surgery over the past couple of years, thanks to the generous financial support of the END Fund and technical support from Helen Keller International (HKI) and the Malian Ministry of Health.

 The stories of these men are illustrative of both the debilitating impact of the disease, as well as the hope that can be offered with an investment in surgery and efforts aimed at eventually eradicating LF and other NTDs.
 Each story will be told as part of a series showing the transformative power of surgery.
-This is part three of a six part series.

 Besides restoring men’s dignity and mobility, hydrocele surgery plays a pivotal role in restoring lost or deteriorating livelihoods.
 Ely Coulibaly is a rugged, 65-year-old farmer who appears much younger than his years.